-Our health is the most valuable resource we have.
+Our health is the most valuable resource you have.
 Without good health, you can’t expect to find professional success, develop healthy relationships or achieve your financial goals.
 To put it simply, you’re nothing without your health.
 Some health problems can’t be anticipated or avoided, but many others are influenced by your everyday life.
+Work burnout falls into the second category and is one of the most common reasons for poor mental and physical health.

 Do you often find yourself wondering, “Am I burnt out?”
 Anticipating and understanding what will give us energy and what will drain us is crucial to experiencing a life of joy and fulfillment.
-But many aren’t sure what they should be aware of, much less how to prevent or embrace these things.
+But many aren’t sure what they should be aware of, much less how to prevent work burnout or embrace fulfilling strategies.
 As a result, they feel stressed, sick and burned out.
-If you’re feeling these things, you’re not alone; in fact, you may have felt this way for so long you think it’s normal.
+You may have even felt this way for so long you think it’s normal.

-It’s not.
-Stress doesn’t just impact you, either; when you are consistently showing burnout symptoms, you are directly affecting the people around you, even if you don’t mean to.
-Relationships with coworkers, friends and loved ones are all impacted by your stress.
+Stress doesn’t just impact you, either.
+When you are consistently showing burnout symptoms, you are directly affecting the people around you, even if you don’t mean to.
+Relationships with coworkers, friends and loved ones are all impacted by your stress and signs of a burnout are commonly recognized by others before you even notice them yourself.
+Here are some common signs of a work burnout:

 Your stress levels can directly impact your health – and what’s the number one source of stress in most people’s lives?
 Money.
 How do you acquire money?
 By working.